 Life is complicated interactions of various biochemical components.
 Recently, massively parallel sequencers have changed life science.
 The sequencer can quantify miscellaneous biological phenomenon.
 However, it is difficult to reveal biological knowledge from huge and various sequencing data for experimental biologists.

 In our research unit, we are challenging to research and develop novel methods and software to integrate various sequencing data and understand a complex biological phenomenon at a single-cell level.
-Furthermore, we will collaborate with experimental biologists in RIKEN to support analysis for sequencing data.
+Furthermore, we will collaborate with researchers in RIKEN to support experiment and data analysis for DNA sequencing data.

 Quartz-Seq2: a high-throughput single-cell RNA-sequencing method that effectively uses limited sequence reads.